-- School-sponsored events must be consistent with the goals of Covenant Academy. - School-sponsored events require the attendance of a staff member or parent who has been asked to do so by Covenant Academy. - Attendance at school-sponsored activities is generally limited to students who are currently enrolled at Covenant Academy.
-Exceptions to this limitation may be granted by the administration in the discretion of the Head of School. - All written communication regarding a school-sponsored event must be submitted to the Covenant Academy administration prior to being sent to the parents. - Parents must sign a written waiver releasing Covenant Academy from any liability for all school-sponsored events taking place off campus before their student(s) may be allowed to participate in such event.
-This release shall also authorize medical treatment to be given to the student in case of injury.
-This is accomplished in one form for the entire year during the online enrollment process. - Covenant Academy administration must approve all proposed activities, determine the number of chaperones required, and approve a date for school-sponsored events.
+- School-sponsored events must be consistent with the goals of Covenant Academy. - School-sponsored events require the attendance of a staff member or appointed parent. - Attendance at school-sponsored activities is generally limited to students who are currently enrolled at Covenant Academy.
+Exceptions to this limitation may be granted by the administration. - All written communication regarding a school-sponsored event must have prior approval by the administration. - Parents must sign a written waiver releasing Covenant Academy from any liability for all school-sponsored events whether on or off campus.
+This release shall also authorize medical treatment to be given to the student in case of injury. - Covenant Academy administration must approve all proposed activities, determine the number of chaperones required, and approve a date for school-sponsored events.